Internships in Washington, DC

 Interns’ responsibilities will vary.
 They may be asked to answer phones, run errands, research legislation for the Member and legislative staff, lead tours of the U.S. Capitol for visitors from the Fourth District, attend hearings and briefings and draft responses to constituent letters on various issues before the House.
 As a result, interns learn about the legislative process and the many other functions of a congressional office.
 The office hours are generally 9:00am to 6:00pm, but interns may work shifts to meet the needs of the office.

 Although all internships are unpaid, students gain invaluable work experience.
-Interns are required to secure their own housing during their time in DC.
+Interns applicants should have completed one year of college and are required to secure their own housing during their time in DC.
 Please see this document that may provide guidance on some of the options in DC when looking for housing.
 Keep in mind that housing fills up quickly for the summer.

 The deadline to submit an application for the Summer 2018 internship program is Friday, February 2, 2018.
 To apply, please complete the application below, attach the required documents and either attach and email the packet to firstname.lastname@example.org or mail to Office of Rep. Robert B. Aderholt, Attn: Internship Coordinator, 235 Cannon HOB, Washington, DC 20515.
 Keep in mind that mail to our DC office may take an additional two weeks due to security screening.